PaintYourDragon/orb/README.md

 So now, looking straight down the Z axis, the X and Y coordinate of each sphere intersection can be inferred directly from screen pixel coordinates, and Z comes from the table. **At this point, it’s no longer ray tracing really,** but a single “solved” image.
 In hindsight it’s a pretty obvious and minimalist solution.
 Ray tracing was helpful for _conceptualizing the problem,_ we are grateful but do not actually require its services.
 With enough constraints and simplifications, the same set of points can be computed by trivial means.

-To rotate the sphere, each intersection point(X,Y,Z) could be rotated around the origin to yield a new (X',Y',Z'), from which texture coordinates are derived.
-A full three-axis rotation involves something like 12 multiplies per pixel, but with further shenanigans the work can be cut roughly in half…
+To rotate the sphere, each intersection point(X,Y,Z) is rotated around the origin to yield a new (X',Y',Z'), from which texture coordinates are derived.

 Dropping lighting from the equation — just using texture map colors directly — might also be controversial, but is part of the Last Shenanigan than makes this work.